The triangular theorem of eight and representation by quadratic polynomials: Cross Terms

-We will refer to the cross terms as a \begin{it}(cross term) configuration\end{it}.
-So for we will say that $f$ has configuration $c=(c_{ij})$.
+we will say that $f$ has \begin{it}(cross term) configuration\end{it} $c=(c_{ij})$.
 Since the matrix of $f$ is irreducible and hence the corresponding adjacency matrix is connected, we can assume throughout (by a change of variables) that for each $j>1$ there exists $i<j$ with $c_{ij}\neq 0$.